Community and Social Service Management

 All students who participate in work-integrated learning (WIL) experiences during the course of their program will be required to successfully complete the mandatory Safety in the Workplace course prior to going out on WIL.
 The course will provide students with an introduction to workplace hazards and general safety awareness.
 Students will receive a Record of Completion to provide evidence of this training to WIL experience sites and will consent to their workplace insurance coverage.

-Prior to your WIL experience, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical placements indicating you understand that WSIB coverage will be provided through the Ministry of Training Colleges and Universities (MTCU) while you are on training WIL experiences.
+Prior to your WIL experience, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical placements indicating you understand that WSIB coverage will be provided through the Ministry of Colleges and Universities (MCU) while you are on training WIL experiences.
 This Declaration will be placed in your student file.

 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage has been electronically signed, in the Safety in the Workplace Course - OHS1320, and visible on your H.S.
 Trax home page to be eligible to attend your WIL experience.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Student Financial Services on Conestoga's website.

 Academic Delivery Plan Fall 2021